grimace87/Stitchy/README.md

 - Inside the root project directory, run `cargo build --release`
 - Suggested - copy the binary created in `./target/release` to somewhere you'd like to keep binary tools, and add that location to your path

+Note that the following requirements exist due to dependencies of this project:

+- Minimum Rust version is 1.34

 ### Details